 ca 50 g butter

 for seasoning mustard, sour cream and salt, pepper

-My Grandmother said, that Semolina Mousse is ” Wind Porridge”.
-Because it “fills” but does not feed:)
+My Grandmother called Semolina Mousse as ” Wind Porridge”.
+Because it is “fills” but does not feed:)

 What name to use, it depends on juice.